alefore/weblog/zettelkasten.md

 ### Why Not Readable Names

-I considered using "human readable" names instead of my "unique ID" approach for the files in my Zettelkasten.
+I considered using "human readable" names instead of my "unique ID" approach for the file names (paths) in my Zettelkasten.
 Perhaps I could have taken just the titles of notes.

 I'm not sure this would have been better; it might have saved me from implementing some automation in Edge (e.g., I would be able to load a file just